The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Introduction

-The phenomenology of the NJL model and models inspired by NJL, in the iso-spin symmetric theory with $m_u=m_d$, has been widely studied~\cite{Klevansky:1992qe,Hatsuda:1994pi}.
-(Many additional effects have been studied in NJL-like models.
-For example, effects of the Polyakov loop have been included in the PNJL model~\cite{Fukushima:2003fw, Ratti:2005jh}.)
-In addition, situations of physical interest where external background fields break isospin symmetry have been explored.
+The phenomenology of the NJL model and models inspired by NJL, in the iso-spin symmetric limit with $m_u=m_d$, has been widely studied~\cite{Klevansky:1992qe,Hatsuda:1994pi}.
+Many additional effects have been studied in NJL-like models.
+For example, the effects of the Polyakov loop have been included in the PNJL model~\cite{Fukushima:2003fw, Ratti:2005jh}.
+In addition, situations of physical interest where external background fields break iso-spin symmetry have been explored.
 As a first example, we point out that the thermodynamics in the presence of a large magnetic field ($eB$) has been analyzed (see Ref.~\cite{Shovkovy:2012zn} for a review).
-Difference in the coupling of $u$ and $d$ quarks with the $B$ field breaks isospin.
-For $eB\sim m_\pi^2$ the isospin symmetry breaking effects on the $\pi$ masses is comparable to their masses in vacuum and therefore the effect on the low energy spectrum is substantial.
-As a second example, we point to studies of the thermodynamics of QCD matter in the presence of a background isospin chemical potential $\mu_I$~\cite{Buballa:2003qv}.
+The difference in the coupling of $u$ and $d$ quarks with the $B$ field breaks iso-spin.
+For $eB\sim m_\pi^2$ the iso-spin symmetry-breaking effects on the $\pi$ masses is comparable to their masses in the vacuum and therefore the effect on the low-energy spectrum is substantial~\cite{Bali:2017ian}.
+As a second example, we point to studies of the thermodynamics of QCD matter in the presence of a background iso-spin chemical potential $\mu_I$~\cite{Buballa:2003qv}.

-Iso-spin breaking in the absence of external fields is less explored.
-Iso-spin symmetry in the QCD Lagrangian is broken by the difference in the $u$, $d$ electrical charges [quantum electrodynamics (QED) effects] and due to non-zero $\Delta m = m_d-m_u$ (sometimes called the ``mechanical contribution''~\cite{Dmitrasinovic:1995pr}).
+We know that the iso-spin symmetry in the QCD Lagrangian is also explicitly broken by the difference in the $u$, $d$ electrical charges (quantum electrodynamics (QED) effects) and due to non-zero $\Delta m = m_d-m_u$ (sometimes called the ``mechanical contribution''~\cite{Dmitrasinovic:1995pr}).
 Both these effects are small.
 The QED effects are small because of the small $\alpha_{em}$. $\Delta m/\Lambda_{QCD}$ is comparably small.
-However, the lattice calculations of the low energy properties of QCD are becoming increasingly accurate and multiple studies have calculated the low energy spectra including the iso-spin breaking effects~\cite{Brandt:2017oyy}.
-This behoves us to revisit iso-spin breaking effects in NJL like models.
+However, there are both effective model and lattice QCD studies exploring these effects.
+Some of the recent relevant NJL model calculations for meson masses can be found in Ref.~\cite{Osipov:2023rsg,Osipov:2023yif}.
+On the other hand, the lattice calculations of the low-energy properties of QCD are becoming increasingly accurate and multiple studies have calculated the low-energy spectra including the iso-spin breaking effects~\cite{Brandt:2017oyy}.
+This behoves us to revisit iso-spin breaking effects in NJL-like models.

 One key observable is the difference between the charged and neutral pion mass.
-In the presence of iso-spin symmetry this mass difference is zero.
+In the presence of iso-spin symmetry, this mass difference is zero.
 At the lowest order, one can consider the QED and the mechanical contributions separately and add them.